MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 It is always a good idea to ask a moderator about a texture packs validity as certain exceptions **may** be made.

-### Illegal Texture Packs
+### Illegal Resource Packs

+> WARNING: Resource Packs are **forbidden** for random seed categories

-If a texture pack has any of the following it's a safe bet that it is illegal:
+If a resource pack has any of the following it's a safe bet that it is illegal:

 - Transparent inventory
 - Fullbright